CoSujdean/SujanLoahniMedicalEquipmentInventory/README.md

 This project contain Medical Equipment Inventory in .NET 8.
 It's desinged to add add medical equipments and medicines so that users can view the items in the web-app.
 Onlylogin users can perform CRUD operation for that users have to register first.
+The following images contains few probelms that occured during the course of development and final outcome of the project.

 ![Prob1](https://github.com/user-attachments/assets/a42ac100-c62f-4b23-854a-60076956062a)